SkylightDev/microservices-concept/README.md

 - node-search
 - node-competition

-5. run each service with pm2
+5a. run each service with pm2
 - `pm2 start node-users/bin/www --name node-users -i max`
 - `pm2 start node-search/bin/www --name node-search -i max`
 - `pm2 start node-competition/bin/www --name node-competition -i max`

+5b.
+Alternatively, you may run the services manually using `npm start` on the root of each service.
+    In case of pm2 not being able to spawn the processes, use npm start to run the services one by one.

 6.
 - Service node-users should be accessible on `http://localhost:3000`